 To provide perspective, just a decade prior, legendary athlete O.J.
 Simpson had only managed to garner $400,000 annually to endorse Hertz rental cars.

-Jackson's deal with Pepsi blew previous music endorsements out of the water in terms of scope and pay.
-It demonstrated the tremendous pop star status Jackson had accumulated through his chart-topping success, dazzling stage presence, and barrier-breaking music videos.
+Jackson's deal with Pepsi blew previous music endorsements out of the water in terms of scope and of course pay.

-Equally critical was Jackson's rare cross-generational and global appeal that made him the prime candidate to front Pepsi's targeted youth-oriented marketing.
+Jackson's cross-generational and global appeal made him a perfect candidate to be the face of Pepsi's youth-oriented marketing.

-When Jackson starred in Pepsi's infamous "New Generation" commercial in the 1980s, dancing and singing his hit "Billie Jean," it marked a pivotal moment for branded advertising.
+When Jackson starred in Pepsi's infamous "New Generation" commercial in the 1980s—it featured him dancing and singing his hit "Billie Jean”.

-Jackson's mass appeal across demographics, from teens to adults who had admired him since his Jackson 5 days, helped catapult this strategic branding initiative.
+Jackson had mass appeal across demographics, from teens to adults who had admired him since his Jackson 5 days—making him the perfect celebrity for this campaign.

 The runaway success of the Jackson-led commercial introduced the term "Pepsi Generation" into the mainstream lexicon as a label defining their loyal young consumer base.